Research Labs

 Image of 10 adults smiling

-Our faculty members work closely with undergraduate and graduate level students on a wide variety of research topics related to human communication and its disorders.
-Through a range of research experiences, our students have a unique opportunity to explore the boundaries of what is currently known on how we hear, perceive, produce and understand speech and language.
+Our faculty members work closely with undergraduate and graduate-level students on a wide variety of research topics related to human communication and its disorders.
+Through a range of research experiences, our students have a unique opportunity to explore the boundaries of what is currently known on how we hear, perceive, produce, and understand speech and language.
 Our students investigate innovative ways to assess and treat individuals with communication disorders in a dynamic and collaborative setting.
-Many students become co-authors on peer-reviewed publications.
+Many students become co-authors of peer-reviewed publications.
 See publications with student co-authors.

 FUERZA Program